NAG-DevOps/openiss-reid-tfk/README.md

 ---- Gallery images: 15913

-The pre-requisites to prepare the environment is located in `environment.yml`.
+The pre-requisites to prepare the environment are located in `environment.yml`.

 ## Prepare